In Florida, laws on regulation and licensing of veterinarians can be found in Chapter 474, Title 32 of Florida statutes.

 h) Requiring the veterinarian to undergo remedial education.

-The department mustl reissue the license of a disciplined veterinarian upon certification by the board that the disciplined veterinarian has complied with all of the terms and conditions set forth in the final order and is capable of competently and safely engaging in the practice of veterinary medicine[iv].
+The department shall reissue the license of a disciplined veterinarian upon certification by the board that the disciplined veterinarian has complied with all of the terms and conditions set forth in the final order and is capable of competently and safely engaging in the practice of veterinary medicine.

 Pursuant to Fla.
 Stat. § 474.215, any establishment, permanent or mobile, where a licensed veterinarian practices must have a premises permit issued by the department.
-Upon application and payment of a fee not to exceed $ 250, as set by rule of the board, the department shall cause such establishment to be inspected.
-A premises permit is issued if the establishment meets minimum standards, to be adopted by rule of the board, as to sanitary conditions, recordkeeping, equipment, radiation monitoring, services required, and physical plant.
+Upon application and payment of a fee not to exceed $250, as set by rule of the board, the department shall cause such establishment to be inspected.
+A premises permit shall be issued if the establishment meets minimum standards, to be adopted by rule of the board, as to sanitary conditions, recordkeeping, equipment, radiation monitoring, services required, and physical plant.

 The premises permit may be revoked, suspended, or denied when inspection reveals that the establishment does not meet the standards set by rule or when the license of the responsible veterinarian has been suspended or revoked.

 Fla.
-Stat. § 474.215 provides that any practitioner who provides veterinary service on a house-call basis and who does not maintain a veterinary establishment for receipt of patients is not required to obtain a premises permit, but must provide for minimum equipment and facilities as established by rule.
+Stat. § 474.215 provides that practitioner who provides veterinary service on a house-call basis and who does not maintain a veterinary establishment for receipt of patients shall not be required to obtain a premises permit, but must provide for minimum equipment and facilities as established by rule.

 Pursuant to Fla.
 Stat. § 474.215, the department or the board may deny, revoke, or suspend the permit of any permittee under this section and may fine, place on probation, or otherwise discipline any such permittee who has: